The red flag is the symbol of socialism/communism

 Socialists feel the State has a duty to take care of the less privileged in society.
 This means the State has to redistribute income, power and Knowledge to the poor.
 This can take the form of socialized medicine (free health care), which exists in Malawi, but the quality is very poor.
 It can take the form of well subsidized education.
 In Malawi education is subsidized but the budgets have been undermined by inflation, and recently the DPP government managed to cut the education budget by a whopping 40%.
 This creates all kinds of unwanted situations that undermine quality.
 If you want your child to be educated in Malawi, you have to send it to a private school, and cough up the costs.
 Also the DPP government has raised secondary school fees by 200-400% which makes them unaffordable for all but the wealthy.
 The school fees for teacher training went up by an astronomical 15000%!
 This clearly shows that the DPP has no priority for education, no matter how many nice titles Arthur Peter Mutharika has as “champion of education” and such.
 The neglect of education and health care are clearly anti social policies of the DPP government: they feel the patients and learners will have to cough up the cost of the services themselves and those who do not have the money will have a hard time.
 This is neo-liberal (a new form of classic liberal) thinking, not even social liberal.
 Here clearly the DPP government is pushing its budget problems on the poor, which is anti socialist.
 But if they were really liberal, they would improve the business climate, by reviewing the regulatory system so businesses have more liberty to operate (and create jobs!), improve the working of the judiciary to create a level playing field, and lower taxes to improve profitability and attract Direct Foreign Investment.

 In the Malawian context a socialist politician would strive to improve public education and health care, lower income inequality, and provide better services to the poor in general.
-This can be paid for with a zero-tolerance-on-corruption policy and higher taxes.
+This can be paid for with a zero-tolerance-on-corruption policy and higher taxes on the rich.
 Also water and electricity provision would be improved.
-Escom would not be split and partly privatized, PPPs would not be seen as a miracle solution to all problems.
+Escom would not be split and privatized, PPPs would not be seen as a miracle solution to all problems.
 A socialist policy needs a strong, vibrant and efficient public service, which means for socialist policies to work the public service in Malawi would have to be completely reformed, but not necessarily downsized.
 It would have to get a lot more work done with the same people, especially implementation wise.
-Policies are being designed and launched, but after the launch implementation is often lacking.
+Policies are being designed and launched, but after the launch implementation is slacking.
 That needs to change for any type of politics to work, but since socialism requires a big and active government (as opposed to liberalism, which looks to a small and passive government) with socialist policies it is even more important to have the government system working efficiently.